 1. High Fixed Costs

-In first - world countries, everything is expensive.
-Rent, wages, utilities, and taxes drive up prices for basic services.
-A quick bag repair or laundry run can cost 10x what it would in a low - cost country, eating into your efficiency at every turn.
+In first world countries, everything is more expensive.
+Rent, wages, utilities, and taxes drive up prices for basic necessities.
+A quick repair or laundry run can cost 10x what it would in a low - cost country, eating into your budget at every turn.

 2. Low Service Density

-Unlike Thailand or Nepal, services in high - cost countries are concentrated in commercial zones.
+Unlike Thailand or Colombia, services in high - cost countries are mostly concentrated in commercial zones.
 Outside major cities, you might struggle to find laundry, basic supplies, or affordable accommodations within walking distance.
 Extra travel equals lost time and energy.

 3. Lower Flexibility

-Businesses have set hours, require appointments, and follow strict procedures.
-Thereās little incentive to cater to irregular nomad schedules, so your speed and spontaneity grind to a halt.
+Businesses have set hours, require appointments, and follow strict protocols.
+Thereās little incentive to cater to irregular nomad schedules, so your speed and spontaneity take a major hit.

 Fewer people in wealthy countries depend on micro - enterprises for survival.
 That reduces competition, raises prices, and hijacks your freedom as a nomad.